Brainskull24/blog-space/README.md

 - Define schemas for blog posts, users, and permissions.

 ### User Authentication and Authorization
-- Implement user authentication and authorization using JWT.
+- Implemented user authentication and authorization using JWT.
-- Secure API endpoints to restrict CRUD operations to authenticated users.
+- Secured API endpoints to restrict CRUD operations to authenticated users.

 ### CRUD Operations
-- Implement CRUD operations for managing blog posts (Create, Read, Update, Delete).
+- Implemented CRUD operations for managing blog posts (Create, Read, Update, Delete).

 ### Error Handling
-- Implement error handling for API requests and responses.
+- Implemented error handling for API requests and responses.
-- Provide meaningful error messages to users in case of failures.
+- Provided meaningful error messages to users in case of failures.

 ### User Dashboard
-- After login, allow users to view their personal blogs.
+- After login, users can view their personal blogs.
 - Enable users to create, edit, and delete their blogs.

 ## Technologies Used